liusheng22/music-keys/README.md

 - Play different instrument sounds using keyboard letters (A-Z)
 - Dynamic particle effects that respond to different timbres and pitches
+- Responsive design for various desktop screen sizes
+- Mobile support with landscape mode and touch interactions

 ## Tech Stack